thegetty/quire-docs/content/documentation/multiformat-output.md

 9. You will be given a default URL to preview your project.
 You can rename this URL by navigating to “Site settings” and changing the site name.
 (You also have the option to buy a domain or set-up a domain you already own.)

-10. Should you need to make any updates to your site, simply merge the changes and Netlify will automatically update your preview link.
+10. Should you need to make any updates to your site, just merge the changes and Netlify will automatically update your preview link.
 You can check "Production Deploys" in the site overview section to these track changes.

 {{< q-class "box tip" >}}
 - Now that you have linked Netlify to your Github account, you'll see notifications about Netlify testing the site each time you submit a new pull request.
 If the checks pass, you can click the bottom-most link to launch a preview of your site.
 If the checks fail, there may be broken links, incorrect YAML, or other issues with your project files.